 What private equity firms should know about GIPS

-Performance reporting, implementation guidance for private equity firms
+Performance reporting, implementation guidance for PE firms

 INSIGHT ARTICLE |

 Compliance with the Global Investment Performance Standards (GIPS®) can provide a powerful advantage to private equity firms as investors increasingly demand more transparency on investment performance results.
 Given the special nature of their business, private equity fund managers that intend to claim compliance with GIPS face some unique reporting requirements.
 The methodology private equity firms use for calculating returns and maintaining records under U.S. generally accepted accounting principles (GAAP) or International Financial Reporting Standards will provide a good starting point for GIPS compliance, but extra steps most likely will be needed to understand GIPS, to incorporate GIPS compliance into their policies and procedures and to maintain good governance over their continued compliance.

 GIPS is a set of standardized, industry-wide principles that provide investment management firms with broadly accepted guidance on how to calculate and report investment performance to their investors and prospective clients.
 While GIPS compliance is voluntary, more than 1,500 firms now claim compliance with GIPS.
 GIPS compliance can, among others: